 Associate Professor of Hispanic Studies

-Raúl Rubio is Associate Professor of Hispanic Studies and Chair of Foreign Languages at The New School.
+Raúl Rubio is Associate Professor of Hispanic Studies and Chair of Languages at The New School.
 Trained as a Hispanist and cultural studies scholar, Rubio is widely known for his research on Cuban visual and material cultures.
 He has published a wide-range of studies on comparative literature, film, graphic and decorative arts.
 Rubio’s research is grounded in the emerging interdisciplinary field of material culture, which examines a wide-range of artifacts, from cultural commodities to the museum archive.
 Rubio earned a doctorate in Latin American Literature and Cultural Studies from Tulane University in New Orleans.
 He is a graduate of Middlebury College of Vermont, where he completed a master’s degree in Spanish at Middlebury’s School in Madrid.